Skip to Content, Navigation, or Footer.

 But why was Ulises chosen for this residency at SMFA?
 The answer lies in the diversity of their projects, which consistently challenge the boundaries of traditional art practice.
 Their collaborative approach makes them ideal partners for a university setting that thrives on cross-disciplinary dialogue.
 This exhibition presents an opportunity to bring art, design, publishing and social engagement into one cohesive experience, a perfect fit for Tufts’ innovative, student-centered community.

 The exhibition also includes contributions from a roster of standout artists, each bringing their own unique perspectives on art publishing.
-Highlighting the work and practices of Black people, Nontsikelelo Mutiti, a Zimbabwean-born visual artist, integrates print culture, language and diasporic narratives in her work.
+One of the contributors, Nontsikelelo Mutiti, a Zimbabwean-born visual artist, highlights the work and practices of Black people by integrating print culture, language and diasporic narratives in her work.

 The Ulises exhibition also includes a public billboard designed by Ken Lum.
 Lum’s background in art aligns with Ulises’ mission to engage publics in unconventional ways, making his work a perfect extension of the exhibition’s themes.